cloudspinx/centos7-vault-repositories/README.md

 Generated .repo files for all repositories in centos7_repos.
 ```

-Step 4: Run script to enable or disable vault repos.
+**Step 3**: Run script to enable or disable vault repos.
 Choose ones to enable and ones to disable accordingly.

 ```bash
 bash enable_repos.sh